Sorted by Subject

 Electricity Human Resources Canada (EHRC) - Empowering Futures SWPP

-Funding: 50% of the student’s gross paystubs, up to a maximum of $5,000.00 per placement, or 70% of the student’s gross paystubs, up to a maximum of $7,000.00 per placement, for first year students, women in STEM, newcomers to Canada, persons with disabilities, Indigenous peoples, and those who identify as a member of a visible minority group.
+Funding: 50% of the student’s gross paystubs, up to a maximum of $5,000.00 per placement.
+The increased subsidy reimbursement is 70% of the student’s gross paystubs, up to a maximum of $7,000.00 per placement.
+Those eligible for increased subsidies are first-year students, women in STEM, newcomers to Canada, persons with disabilities, and Indigenous peoples.

 Eligible Hires: Registered students in a recognized PSE institution who are Canadian citizens, permanent residents, or refugees and are legally able to work in Canada according to the laws and regulations of the province or territory where they live.